LiberTEM/LiberTEM/docs/publications/joss/paper.md

 available in 2019 exceeds 50 GB/s, which is faster than the memory bandwidth of typical personal computers (PCs) at this time.
 Applications from ten years before that ran smoothly on a typical PC have evolved into numerical analysis of complex multidimensional datasets [@Ophus2019] that require distributed processing on high-performance systems.
-Furthermore, electron microscopy is interactive and visual.
-As a consequence, modern data processing systems for electron microscopy should be designed for very high throughput in combination with short response times for interactive GUI use.
+Furthermore, electron microscopy is interactive and visual, and experiments done inside electron microscope (so-called in situ experiments) often rely on fast on-line data processing as the experimental parameters need to be adjusted based on the observation results.
+As a consequence, modern data processing systems for electron microscopy should be designed for very high throughput in combination with short response times for interactive GUI use and closed-loop feedback.
 That requires fundamental changes in the architecture and programming model, and consequently in the implementation of algorithms and user interfaces for electron microscopy applications.

 # Description